ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 - If the file has a `.dmg` extension, it is for macOS (in VST3 & AU).
 - If the file has a `.exe` extension, it is for Windows (in VST3).
-- If the file has a `.zip` extension, it is for Linux (in VST3).
+- If the file has a `.zip` extension, it is for Linux (in VST3 & LV2).
 On Linux, you have to move the `*.vst3` file manually to the correct folder, e.g., `~/.vst3`.

 Please note that all installers **have not been notarized**.
 You should decide whether to trust the installers from the provided link.
 Alternatively, you can build the plugin from the project source code.

 > On macOS, the plugin requires Metal support.
+For some unknown reason, the plugin is not compatible with macOS earlier than macOS 11.
 >
 > On Windows, the plugin requires Direct2D support.
 >